So, you want to be an optician, Eye Care Professional (ECP) or Optical Dispensing Professional (ODP)?

 If you live or plan to work in a non-license state OpticianWorks can prepare you to become a competent optical dispensing professional.
 If you work through my entire site you will know much more than many “licensed opticians” and increase your chances of being hired and earning a good hourly rate of pay.

 OpticianWorks offers a complete on-line education program.
 To work through the entire course of study you will need to apply yourself and study.
 I would expect anyone with no experience to need about ninety-six hours to complete the entire course.
+You will be working through an entire in-depth on-line textbook.

 Note: That is exactly the same as two semesters of college classes.